Jameson Raid: Discovery of gold

 Fearful of the Transvaal's losing independence and becoming a British colony, the Boer government adopted policies of protectionism and exclusion, to include restrictions requiring Uitlanders to be resident for at least four years in the Transvaal to obtain the franchise, or right to vote.
 They heavily taxed the growing gold mining industry which was predominantly British and American.
 Due to this taxation, the Uitlanders became increasingly resentful and aggrieved about the lack of representation.
-President Paul Kruger called a closed council, including Jan Gerritse Bantjes, to discuss the growing problem and it was decided to put a heavy tax on the sale of dynamite to non-Boer residents.
+President Paul Kruger called a closed council, including Jan Gerrit Bantjes, to discuss the growing problem and it was decided to put a heavy tax on the sale of dynamite to non-Boer residents.
 Jan G. Bantjes, fluent in both spoken and written Dutch and English, was a close confidant of Paul Kruger with their link dating to the Great Trek days.
 Jan's father, Jan Gerritze Bantjes, had given Paul Kruger his elementary education during the trek and Jan Gerritse was part of his inner core of associates.
 This closed council would be the committee which set the Transvaal Republic on a collision course with Great Britain and the Anglo-Boer War 1899-1902 and which set German feelings toward Britain at boiling point by siding with the Boers.
 Because of this applied dynamite tax, considerable discontent and tensions began to rise.
 As Johannesburg was largely an Uitlander city, non-boer leaders there began to discuss the proposals for an insurrection.

-Cecil Rhodes, Governor of the Cape, had a desire to incorporate the Transvaal and the Orange Free State in a federation under British control.
+Cecil Rhodes, Prime Minister of the Cape Colony, had a desire to incorporate the Transvaal and the Orange Free State in a federation under British control.
 Having combined his commercial mining interests with Alfred Beit to form the De Beers Mining Corporation, the two men also wanted to control the Johannesburg gold mining industry.
 They played a major role in fomenting Uitlander grievances.

 Rhodes later told the journalist W.T.
 Stead that he feared that a Uitlander rebellion would cause trouble for Britain if not controlled by him:

 In mid-1895, Rhodes planned a raid by an armed column from Rhodesia, the British colony to the north, to support an uprising of Uitlanders with the goal of taking control.
 The raid soon ran into difficulties, beginning with hesitation by the Uitlander leaders.